 Administration of NAPLAN

-The ‘NAPLAN national protocols for test administration’ publication is the high-level guide to the administration of NAPLAN tests.
-The protocols are developed by ACARA with relevant state, territory and non-government representatives.
-This document provides information to ensure that test administration is a consistent process across the country.
+The ‘NAPLAN national protocols for test administration’ is the high-level guide to the administration of NAPLAN tests.
+The protocols are developed by ACARA with state, territory and non-government representatives and ensure that test administration is a consistent process across the country.
 Further details are available at National protocols for test administration.

 The Guidelines for managing test incidents in schools (PDF 458 KB) provide instructions to schools on the steps to take if a test breach happens at their school.

 Guidance on managing student participation, including information on which students are eligible for exemption from NAPLAN, how to manage withdrawals, and accommodating participation for students absent from school on test dates is available from Student participation.

 Adjustments for students with disability

 Information on the available adjustments for students with disability, including example scenarios, is set out in the Accessibility section.
 Further information can be found in section 6 of the protocols, and the FAQs.

 ACARA produces a ‘NAPLAN information brochure for parents and carers’ which schools can provide to members of their local community.
 It includes the key information parents/carers need to know about NAPLAN, including dates of NAPLAN tests.

 See Results and reports for information on NAPLAN individual student reports (ISRs), including FAQs and example reports for Years 3, 5, 7 and 9.

 Support material and advice provided by test administration authorities (TAAs)